dmitriyshub/ocp-kdump/README.md

 # KDUMP in OpenShift CoreOS Baremetal Nodes

-This repository is designed to implement kdump on OpenShift nodes.
-We've encountered scenarios where nodes become unresponsive, making it difficult to investigate the cause.
-By configuring kdump, we aim to collect crash dumps that will allow us to analyze and resolve these issues, ensuring greater stability and reliability of our infrastructure.
+This repository is focused on setting up kdump on OpenShift worker nodes.
+We created it to address situations where worker nodes freeze without warning, preventing us from troubleshooting the underlying cause.
+With kdump we can capture detailed crash dumps, providing the insights needed to diagnose and prevent these issues from recurring.

 ## 📖 Table of Content